 The enforcement staff has been involved with undercover operations with the assistance of local law enforcement officers.
 Two arrests resulted in FY 2011.
+Five arrests were made in FY 2012 with enforcement staff's physical participation in some cases and only advice in others.
 There is an increase in "practicing without a license" cases.
-Three factors seem to be contributing to the rise of such activities: border area violence, poor economic conditions, and utilization of Craigslist as an easy means to facilitate underground activities.
+Three factors seem to be contributing to the rise of such activities: border area violence, poor economic conditions in some areas, and utilization of Craigslist as an easy means to facilitate underground activities.

 The staff has been unable to proceed with pursuing some criminal cases due to an inability to engage the assistance of local law enforcement.
-Peace officer status for our investigators would enable some of these cases to be pursued that are otherwise closed due to insufficient evidence or with a cease and desist order.
+Peace officer status for our investigators would enable many of these cases to be pursued that are otherwise closed due to insufficient evidence or with a cease and desist order.